sharafc/DevTools/README.md

 # Development Tools, Tips & Tricks and Miscellaneous
-Collection of my own bash scripts, tricks and tips for improving my development workflow.
+Collection of my own bash scripts, tips and tricks for improving my development workflow and some gained knowledge I want to share.

 ## Git
 [Git Housekeeping](git_housekeeping.md)